-If you love Indian food, you will love this Easy Keto Chicken Tandoori.
-It’s full of flavor, really easy to make and is great for weekend grilling and meal prepping!
+If you love Indian food, you will love this Easy Keto Tandoori Chicken.
+It’s full of flavor, really easy to make, and is great for weekend grilling and meal prepping!

-Grill season is in full effect and I’m finding new ways to make my favorite foods Keto friendly, like this Easy Keto Tandoori Chicken.
+Grill season is in full effect and I’m finding new ways to make my favorite foods Keto friendly, like this Easy Keto Tandoori Chicken recipe.

 It’s no joke that I LOVE Indian.
 All of the spices and flavors of Indian food make my taste buds come alive. (also, spicy food burns more fat, fun fact)

-The point being, I’m recreating these recipes to fit my low-carb, Ketogenic diet and to provide tasty alternatives for you so you aren’t eating plain ole “grilled chicken” every week.
+The point is, I’m recreating these recipes to fit my low-carb, Ketogenic diet and to provide tasty alternatives for you so you aren’t eating plain ole “grilled chicken” every week.

 Tandoori Chicken is normally cooked in a Tandoori oven, which I don’t own (yet) and I’m guessing you don’t either.
 So, instead, I made this recipe as a grilled chicken recipe.
 Alternatively, you can bake this easy keto Tandoori Chicken in the oven but you won’t get the beautiful grill marks.